MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/configuring-additional-lsa-protection.md

 - LSA plug-ins that are drivers, such as smart card drivers, need to be signed by using the WHQL Certification.
 For more information, see [WHQL Release Signature](/windows-hardware/drivers/install/whql-release-signature).
 - LSA plug-ins that don't have a WHQL Certification process must be signed by using the [file signing service for LSA](/windows-hardware/drivers/dashboard/file-signing-manage).

-### Adherence to the Microsoft Security Development Lifecycle (SDL) process guidance
+### Adherence to Microsoft Security Development Lifecycle (SDL) process guidance

 - All plug-ins must conform to the applicable SDL process guidance.
 For more information, see the [Microsoft Security Development Lifecycle (SDL) – Process Guidance](/previous-versions/windows/desktop/cc307891(v=msdn.10)).
 - Even if the plug-ins are properly signed with a Microsoft signature, noncompliance with the SDL process can result in failure to load a plug-in.

 ### Recommended practices

-Use the following list to thoroughly test that LSA protection is enabled before you broadly deploy the feature:
+Use the following list to thoroughly test enabling LSA protection before you broadly deploy the feature:

-- Identify all of the LSA plug-ins and drivers that are in use within your organization.
+- Identify all of the LSA plug-ins and drivers that your organization uses.
 Include non-Microsoft drivers or plug-ins such as smart card drivers and cryptographic plug-ins, and any internally developed software that's used to enforce password filters or password change notifications.
-- Ensure that all of the LSA plug-ins are digitally signed with a Microsoft certificate so that the plug-ins don't fail to load.
+- Ensure that all of the LSA plug-ins are digitally signed with a Microsoft certificate so they don't fail to load under LSA protection.
 - Ensure that all of the correctly signed plug-ins can successfully load into LSA and that they perform as expected.
 - Use the audit logs to identify LSA plug-ins and drivers that fail to run as a protected process.